Rewilding: The Process

-Before I go ahead and explain the thoughts behind my newest painting, go ahead and take a look below at my Youtube video showing the full painting process.
+Before I go ahead and discuss the ideas and inspirations for my newest painting, Rewilding, take a look at my video on Youtube so you can see my full painting process from start to finish.

-I’ve recently been inspired by Clarissa Pinkola Estés’s Women Who Run with the Wolves.
-Estés talks, among many other things, about how a creative inner world needs to be fed.
-My work often comes back to the theme of inner lives, an introspective nature appearing in my colours and bringing together of the ordinary and the extraordinary, the external and the internal.
-I’m planning on this idea becoming a series of work, and I’ll talk more about it in posts to come.
+I’ve been inspired by Clarissa Pinkola Estés’s Women Who Run with the Wolves.
+Estés talks about how a creative inner world needs to be fed.
+My work often comes back to the theme of inner lives and bringing together of the ordinary and the extraordinary, the external and the internal.